nitbhatt0/RBAC/README.md

   - User.Read.All → Application
   - Group.Read.All → Application
   - Application.Read.All → Application
+  - PrivilegedAccess.Read.AzureADGroup → Application (for PIM for Groups expansion on role-assigned groups)

 ## Section 2 — PIM Eligible Assignments (-IncludePIM)